MPA Example Curriculum

 The careers and achievements of more than 2,500 alumni offer testimony to the curriculum of the school.
 Alumni vouch for the way the coursework has served them over a lifetime of service in the public, private, and nonprofit sectors.
 The core curriculum consists of classes in four streams—public policy, public management, public sector economics, and data analysis.
 The coursework is designed to teach analytical and managerial skills that are relevant to numerous career fields.
 Below are example courses that students take in the MPA program.

-» Download a MPA Part-time Program Plan Example
+» Download a MPA sample 2-year program plan

 Public Policy Formulation and Implementation